Link to www.clintburdett.com

 The NPV of 0.5 is positive, so it is better to invest in the project.
 That makes sense; the IRR in the example for discounted cash flows above was 10.6%, slightly better than the threshold discount rate 10% we used in the NPV calculation.
 If NPV were zero, it would be the same as the alternative investment.
 If the NPV is less than zero, it would be worse.

-The Terminal Value - It's Mature click to go to next page
+The Terminal Value - It's Mature next page